SwiftyBeaver/SwiftyBeaver/README.md

 ```

 #### or Manually
-Just drag & drop the file `SwiftyBeaver.swift` from Github into your project.
+Just drag & drop the file `SwiftyBeaver.swift` along with the `Destination` files from Github into your project.

 ## Usage